deezombiedude612/wp-labs/src/lab06.md

 **Part 2:** Use the for-in loop to iterate through the `movie` object's attributes, printing them each time.

-**Part 3:** In the same for/in loop, implement a check such that only the attributes containing string values are printed in the console.
+**Part 3:** In the same for-in loop, implement a check such that only the attributes containing string values are printed in the console.

 ## Challenge Tasks